ricardogsilva/cite-runner/docs/running-as-github-action.md

     authentication credentials.

     !!! note
-        The value of `teamengine_url` must be the URL of the landing page of the TeamEngine service, which usually is located at the `/teamengine` path.
+        The value of `teamengine_url` must be the URL of the landing page of the TeamEngine service.
+        The path depends on the image being used:

+        - `ogccite/teamengine-production` — landing page is at `/teamengine`
+        - `ogccite/teamengine-beta` — landing page is at `/te2`

     Examples: